reelyactive/barnowl/README-npm.md

 Less talk, more action!
 -----------------------

-Get started in minutes with [barnowl-test](https://github.com/reelyactive/barnowl-test).
-Follow the instructions and in four lines you'll be testing out barnowl!
-You won't even need any reelyActive hardware.
+Check out [Barnowl Baby Steps](http://reelyactive.github.io/barnowl-baby-steps.html) on our [diyActive page](http://reelyactive.github.io/).
+Follow the instructions and in a few lines of code you'll be testing out barnowl!

 Allo Hibou!
 Show me some code!